swostikl/Java_OOP/Module4/src/task1/Readme.md

 }
 ```
 **Explanation how the  Calculator Class works**
 The `Calculator` class is designed to perform basic arithmetic operations, specifically summing positive integers.
+It
-It includes the following key components:
+includes the following key components:
 The calculator keeps track of an internal value, starting at zero.
 The add(int number) method adds a positive integer to the value.
-If a negative number is provided, it throws a NegativeNumberException.
+If a negative number is provided, it throws a
+NegativeNumberException.
 The reset() method sets the value back to zero.
 The getValue() method returns the current value.
 The main method demonstrates usage: it adds numbers, prints the result, resets the calculator, and prints the value again.
 If a negative number is added, the exception message is shown.

+**How you used GitHub Copilot to write the code.
+For each assignment, evaluate the applicability of GitHub Copilot for
+your own coding style.
+What are the benefits and drawbacks of using GitHub Copilot?**

+When I started writing the `Calculator` class, I began by defining the class structure and the methods I wanted to include in comment.
+As I wrote the comments, GitHub Copilot provided suggestions for the method implementations and I just did was press tab, tab and tab.
+For example, when I started writing the `add` method, Copilot suggested code to check for negative numbers and throw an exception.
+I accepted
+this suggestion and modified it slightly to fit my needs.
+I just had to ensure that the exception handling was correctly
+implemented.
+And later I used GitHub Copilot chat to explain how the code works.